bridgetownrb/bridgetown/bridgetown-website/src/_docs/plugins.md

 end
 ```

+## Cache API

+Bridgetown features a [Caching API](/docs/plugins/cache-api) which is used both internally as well as exposed for plugins and components.
+It can be used to cache the output of deterministic functions to speed up site generation.

 ## Zeitwerk and Autoloading

 Bridgetown 1.0 brings with it a new autoloading mechanism using [Zeitwerk](https://github.com/fxn/zeitwerk), the same code loader used by Rails and many other Ruby-based projects.
 Zeitwerk uses a specific naming convension so the paths of your Ruby files and the namespaces/modules/classes of your Ruby code are aligned.
 For example: